crest-summit/summit-email-templates/proposal/admin/irb_notice.md

 Please sign in to [Summit](summit.vt.edu) (summit.vt.edu) to review this proposal.

 ------------------------------------------------------------------------
-This message is system generated.
+Please do not reply, this message is system generated.

-Please do not reply.
+To opt out of email notifications or update your email preferences, go to [Summit](summit.vt.edu), click your name in the upper right corner and then Manage preferences.